MeTavi/TAT_doc/docs/Setup_Guide/data_requirement.md

     | direction_id     | direction id as it appears in GTFS corresponding the route direction                          |
     | type             | Indicating if a service is a school service or not                                            |
     | include          | A binary field indicating if the service should be included or excluded from further analysis |

+    {: .note }
+    Transaction to gtfs data is used by the `TransactionProcessor` to (1) getting the agency id and direction ids of each route so they can letter be joined with the scheduling data, (2) to exclude temporary routes such as rail replacement services, (3) exclude the school services from the process.

 2. Trip Stop Timing to GTFS: Similar to the Transaction to GTFS table, this table is used to join the trip stop timing data with the GTFS data for the same route, direction, and operators, despite differing nomenclature.
 It also includes columns to specify school services and whether a service should be excluded from analysis.
 Temporary services such as rail replacements or event-specific services are excluded from processing, and these exclusions can be modified by updating the reference table.
 The trip stop timing to gtfs reference file follows an identical structure as the transaction to gtfs reference table with the difference that the content of this file corresponds to the trip stop timing report instead of transactions.
 3. Ticket Status: This table is used to exclude transactions where the boardings or alightings are invalid based on the ticket types.
 Although invalid boardings or alightings are rare in a typical day, including them in the process could result in outliers in travel time estimation, which would adversely impact the aggregated metrics used in output visualisations.
 Therefore, it is crucial to exclude these records from the analysis.
 Table below shows the structure of this reference table: